rayzax/HoneyMesh/docs/docs/Welcome.md

   </ul>

   <p>
-    Start exploring HoneyMesh by following the installation instructions in this repository.
+    Start exploring HoneyMesh by following the installation instructions below.
     Use it safely on networks you own or have explicit permission to test.
   </p>